 We walk around to the back of our venue and look for another spot.
 It’s flat, there happens to be an electrical socket nearby, and the trees provide great shade, but there’s no view of the lake.
 We’re famous for our lake view.

 We sit down and sigh.
 There are pluses and minuses to each spot.
-None of them are perfect.
 Whichever spot we pick, brides will no doubt inform us of the problems as if we were ignorant of the tradeoffs.
 Many people have told us that we need an outdoor ceremony space if we want more business.
-It’s simple in their minds — just build it.
+It’s simple — just build it.
 We thought it was simple, but then we walked the land.
-We thought we had thought up everything we needed to think about before taking the walk, but it turns out we were nowhere close to being that smart or aware.
-Can anyone be that perceptive?
-Probably not.
+We thought we had thought up everything we needed to think about before walking, but it turns out we were nowhere close to being that smart or aware as we thought.

-In closing, ideas that are unbound from a common life and lived experienced are ungrounded and, in their idealism, threatening.
-Such ideas create the “bad philosopher” Hume dreaded.
-It’s our job to be “good philosophers,” but that entails not only thinking well, but getting our hands dirty.
+In closing, ideas that are unbound from a common life and lived experience are ungrounded and, in their idealism, threatening.
+Such ideas can create the “bad philosophy” Hume dreaded.
+It’s our job to be “good philosophers,” but that entails not only thinking well but getting our hands dirty.